Why Do Good Men Cheat On Good Women?

 Any wonder why he finds Susan so alluring?
 Meet your husband’s emotional needs or you may lose him to someone who gets what makes him tick.

 2. We Need More (or Better) Sex, but We Think Leaving You Isn’t a Viable Option

 Believe or not, sometimes we think an affair is the kindest option available.
+Guys cheat, but still want to be with you.
 I know that sounds crazy, but hear me out.